jhrcook/100DaysOfPython/README.md

 **Day 128 - March 04, 2020:**
 We learned about some more updates to RL made by DeepMind including Double DQN, PER, and Dueling DQN.

+**Day 129 - March 05, 2020:**
+I learned about setting up a TF Agents environment and the common wrappers applied to Atari games.